twse/random-stuff/README.md

 * **Fun fact:** Gervase Markham owns the form linked to the credits page and its responses spreadsheet.

 ## Index of protest pages (requires JavaScript; available in five versions)
-Thanks to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380/) (1942-2006) for his original pages based on his main page.
-It includes an unsupported browser page which many websites have it (e.g. iCloud, VKontakte, PayPal, Kroger, etc.).
+Thanks to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380/) (1942-2006) for his original pages derived from the main page.
 * **Web page not available** (Android) – The link refers to a page in the **@Macarlo, Inc** website (defunct since 2013/07/01).
 * **Cannot find server** (Internet Explorer 6 – Windows XP SP3) – **Fun fact:** Many Internet Explorer versions use different text strings for some steps in the original page.
 * **Internet Explorer cannot display the webpage** (Internet Explorer 7-10 – Windows XP SP2 & above) – In this page is a button labeled **Diagnose Connection Problems** (pressing when accessed as `res://shdocvw.dll/dnserror.htm` or `res://shdocvw.dll/dnserrordiagoff.htm` opens the network diagnostic tool).
 * **This page can't be displayed** (Internet Explorer 11) – The domain refers to a page in the **@Macarlo, Inc** website (defunct since 2013/07/01).
 In this page is a button labeled **Fix connection problems** (pressing when accessed as `res://ieframe.dll/dnserror.htm` or `res://ieframe.dll/dnserrordiagoff.htm` opens the network diagnostic tool and enables the option from the **Tools** menu).
 * **Page Load Error** (Firefox and other Mozilla browsers) – The **Address Not Found** text is taken from the Splashtop Browser.

+The protest pages are as follows:
+* **protest.htm** replaces all HTML external link tags with LINK in square brackets.
+* **protest2.htm** replaces everything with IMAGE and INLINE.
+* **protest3.htm** protests against sites that use JavaScript URLs.
+* **protest4.htm** protests against sites that use HTML external links so the links do nothing when selected.
+* **protest5.htm** redirects all browsers to an "Unsupported Browser" page (see the page itself in the zipped archive for a partial list).

 ## Translations of EasyPaint in multiple languages
 All translations are in ts format.
 Generated translations are found in [CMakeLists.txt](https://github.com/Gr1N/EasyPaint/blob/master/CMakeLists.txt#L109).
 Nikita Grishko stopped developing this program in 2018-02-08.